CamilleKonami/heat-calculation/README.md

 ### Why?
 As a best practice, it is recommended to provide a separation distance of 1.8m between kitchen hob and internal escape routes within bedrooms/flats.
-However, due to space constraints, it may not be possible to achieve this safe distance of 1.8m between.
+However, due to space constraints, it may not be possible to achieve this safe distance and the occupant will pass by the burning kitchen.

 ### Fire scenario and assumptions